mmellows1/aspectus-blocks/README.md

 # Gutenberg Blocks Plugin

 A lightweight WordPress plugin that adds a collection of custom Gutenberg blocks to the editor.
-No settings pages, no bloat — just blocks.

 ## Pre-requisites